limaosen0/Variational-Graph-Auto-Encoders/README.md

 # Variational-Graph-Auto-Encoders
-This is the implementation of paper "Variational Graph Auto-Encoder", which is published in NIPS 2016 Workshop.
+This is the implementation of paper "Variational Graph Auto-Encoders", which is published in NIPS 2016 Workshop.

 Thomas N. Kipf, Max Welling, Variational Graph Auto-Encoders, In NIPS Workshop on Bayesian Deep Learning, 2016.